EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Seoul freezes key rates facing the inflation-growth dilemma imposed by the Middle East war
+Seoul freezes its policy rate facing the inflation-growth dilemma imposed by Middle East war

 Dominant angle identified — does not reflect unanimity of this country’s media

-Seoul freezes rates and waits.
-The Bank of Korea holds its key rate steady for the second consecutive time, facing the dual risk of war-fueled inflation and growth slowdown.
-South Korea, an exporting economy 100% dependent on imported oil, faces the same dilemma as Japan: raising rates would kill growth, holding them lets inflation run.
+Seoul freezes its rate and waits.
+The Bank of Korea maintains its base rate unchanged for the second consecutive time, facing dual risk from inflation fueled by Middle East war and slowing growth.
+Yonhap pushes out successive updates of the same decision, signaling the importance Korean press places on each BOK move.
+South Korea, an export economy entirely dependent on imported oil, faces the same dilemma as Japan: raising rates kills growth, maintaining them lets inflation run.
+The coverage is technical, dense, focused on indicators — not a word about war victims, no human images.
+It's the perspective of a technocracy managing crisis through numbers.

 Purely technical framing without human dimension